WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA Date Pickers/ReadMe.txt

 wdOffset: 0,

 // Set CSS positioning calculation for the calendar
+// Set to 0 to disable auto positioning
 autoPosition: 9,
 // Customize with positive or negative offsets
 offsetTop: 0,
 offsetLeft: 0,
 // Set class for the calendar container
 className: 'calendar',

+// Set custom CSS styling for the calendar container when rendered
+cssObj: {
+position: 'absolute',
+zIndex: 1
+},

 // Choose a different insertion point in the DOM; must be a DOM node; defaults to the triggering element if not specified.
 targetObj: null,